EricDarve/NLA/content/Existence of the Cholesky factorization.md

 0 & I
 \end{pmatrix}
 $$
+See the section [[Matrix block operations]] for details on this type of block operations.

 Note that the first column of $L$ is equal to:
 $$
 l_{,1} = \frac{a_{,1}}{\sqrt{a_{11}}} =